 A prime advantage of taking a test drive at home is the opportunity to test how a car fits with the particulars of your daily life.
 If you have a driveway, make sure you won’t scrape the bottom as you pull in (more attention to aerodynamics, especially in hybrids and sports cars, means that cars generally have less ground clearance than in the past).
 Likewise, if you park in a snug garage, double check that you can open the doors enough to easily get out of the car.
 Live on a narrow street?
 Be sure to try a U-turn, then parallel park.
 And if you generally sit in traffic during a morning commute, try to schedule your test drive during a similarly congested hour.

 Consider your passengers

 While it’s important to approach a test drive thoughtfully, the experience shouldn’t leave you tied up in knots.
 Relax, get comfortable and have fun.
-Remember: there’s no pressure to make a quick decision and your Car Enthusiast is there to help you find the car that fits your lifestyle.
-Plus, you have seven days or 250 miles to return your Shift car if you find yourself having second thoughts … or cold feet.
+Remember: there’s no pressure to make a quick decision and your Advisor Team is there to help you find the car that fits your lifestyle.
+Plus, you have 5 days or 200 miles to return your Shift car if you find yourself having second thoughts … or cold feet.

 Kevin Chen is the Assistant General Manager at Shift.
 He started buying and selling cars at the age of 16 and has spent too many hours on Craigslist since.
 He currently drives an Audi R8 and is searching for a Jeep Wrangler for weekend getaways.